qemus/qemu/readme.md

   Very simple!
 These are the steps:

-  - Set the `BOOT` environment variable to the URL of an ISO image you want to install.
+  - Set the `BOOT` environment variable to the URL of any [disk image](https://github.com/qemus/qemu-docker#what-image-formats-are-supported) you want to install.

   - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.